RENAMO insurgency (2013–2021): Resurgence (April 2013–August 2014)

 The activity of RENAMO resurged in April 2013, when armed clashes broke out with a RENAMO attack on a police station in Muxungue.

 RENAMO participated in two clashes in August 2013, resulting in the deaths of 36 Mozambique soldiers and policemen according to RENAMOs announcement; local media figures were put significantly lower in comparison, reporting just 2 deaths.

-On 21 October 2013, a government raid on the RENAMO base in Sofala Province resulted in one rebel death.
+On 21 October 2013 a government raid on the RENAMO base in Sofala Province resulted in one rebel death.

 In January 2014, 1 person was killed and five injured in a Muxungue ambush by RENAMO.
-In early January 2014, additional six members of the Mozambican Defense and Security force in Hemoine district.
+In early January 2014, additional six members of the Mozambican Defense and Security Force in Homoine district.

 RENAMO members were suspected of killing four policemen and wounding five others in Mozambique's district of Gorongosa in early March 2014.

-A “unilateral ceasefire”, decreed by its leader Afonso Dhlakama, was announced by RENAMO on 7 May 2014.
+A "unilateral ceasefire", decreed by its leader Afonso Dhlakama, was announced by RENAMO on 7 May 2014.

-On 15 May, two policemen were killed by RENAMO in the Morutane region of Mocuba district (Zambezia province).
+On 15 May 2014 two policemen were killed by RENAMO in the Morutane region of Mocuba district (Zambezia province).

-On 31 May and 1 June, RENAMO claimed to have killed 20 soldiers in the Muxungue region.
-On 2 June, Antonio Muchanga (the spokesman of the organization) claimed that “As of today, there are no guarantees of movement”.
+On 31 May 2014 and 1 June 2014 RENAMO claimed to have killed 20 soldiers in the Muxungue region.
+On 2 June 2014 Antonio Muchanga (the spokesman of the organization) claimed that "As of today, there are no guarantees of movement".
 RENAMO's explanation for scrapping the truce was a claim that the government was massing forces in the Sofala district of Gorongosa in order to assassinate Dhlakama, who was living in a base on the slopes of the Gorongosa mountain range.

-On 4 June, the RENAMO rebel movement killed 3 people, attacking a convoy of vehicles on the main north-south highway.
+On 4 June 2014 the RENAMO rebel movement killed 3 people, attacking a convoy of vehicles on the main north-south highway.
 Earlier that week 7 people were injured at the same location by RENAMO in similar circumstances.